-Increase (decrease) in: Advertising revenues primarily at AMC and WE tv resulting from higher pricing per unit sold due to an increased demand for our programming by advertisers, and to a lesser extent sponsorship increases at IFC and Sundance due to an increased demand for our programming by sponsors \$ 56,333 Affiliation fee revenues primarily at AMC and WE tv and, to a lesser extent IFC and Sundance, resulting from increases in affiliation rates and subscribers (see below).
-31,978 Other revenues primarily at AMC resulting from increased foreign licensing revenues and digital download revenues derived from sales of our programming.
-10,097 Intra-segment eliminations (328) \$ 98,080
+Increase (decrease) in:

+Advertising/sponsorship revenues primarily at AMC and WE tv resulting from higher pricing, and to a lesser extent increases at IFC and Sundance \$ 56,333

+Affiliation fee revenues primarily at AMC and WE tv and, to a lesser extent IFC and Sundance, resulting from increases in affiliation rates and subscribers (see table

+below).
+31,978

+Other revenues primarily at AMC resulting from increased foreign licensing revenues and digital download revenues.
+10,097

+Intra-segment eliminations (328)

+\$ 98,080